torontorentalsuser/vue3-google-map/docs/components/autocomplete.md

 You can listen for [the following events](https://developers.google.com/maps/documentation/javascript/reference/places-widget#Autocomplete-Events) on the `GooglePlaceAutocomplete` component.

-Note: unlike the Google's implementation, the `place_changed` event will pass the the selected place as first (and only) argument.
+Note that unlike the Google's implementation, the `place_changed` event will pass the the selected place as first (and only) argument.

+The input's selected value can otherwhise be accessed like this: `this.$refs.address.autocomplete.getPlace();`

 Additional native events can be bound to the input element using the `:input-events` attribute.